aboczek/Portfolio-Website/README.md

     <img src="docs/index-errors.png" alt="error index page" width="">

-    - Front panel has warnings about exceeding columns, i have it justified content is rendered in it from database and django autofills them, and external user doesnt see it at all.
+    - Frontend admin panel has warnings about exceeding columns, i have it justified content is rendered in it from database and django autofills them, and external user doesnt see it at all.
 Talked with tutor and he said he cant see any issue with it and that I could flag it as a bug that browser is filling missing or adding extra tags to it.
 <br>
     <img src="docs/warnings-table.png" alt="front panel validator warnings" width="700">